mhartopo/m-openjdk-factory/Readme.md

 - JDK 6 for OpenJDK 7 or JDK 7 for OpenJDK 8

 ### How to build
-- run ./getsource.sh to download source code from mercurial repository, it will take about 15 - 30 minutes to download
+- Run `./getsource.sh` to download source code from mercurial repository, it will take about 15 - 30 minutes to download
-- set JAVA_HOME environtment variable to the required JDK version
+- Set JAVA_HOME environtment variable to the required JDK version
-- run XBUILD=true ./make-jdk/compile.sh
+- Run `XBUILD=true ./make-jdk/compile.sh`